omerugi/Monom-Polynom/README.md

 receive a String and check if it is a valid Monom String:
 Valid monom is - ax^b : a=Double type , b=+Intager type;
 the function examine the String into 3 main checks:
-a) check if the coefficient is a valid double type using the method "isValidDouble".
+1) check if the coefficient is a valid double type using the method "isValidDouble".
 		(by extract the substring from char 0 to 'x' or to the String length if 'x' is not existing.
-b) check if the Monom have a degree power that greater then 1
-		(which means that after the coefficient should appear "x^").
+2) check if the Monom have a degree power that greater then 1 (which means that after the coefficient should appear "x^").
-c)  check if the power is a valid Int type by using "isValidInt" method.
+3)  check if the power is a valid Int type by using "isValidInt" method.
 	  	(by extracts the substring from the char '^' to the String.length).

 Valid Input: